syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/overview.md

 ## Online Demo

+* Explore how to convert a Word document to PDF using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/wordtopdf#/material3).
-* Explore how to convert a Word document to PDF/UA using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/wordtopdfua#/material3).
+* See how to convert a Word document to PDF/UA using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/wordtopdfua#/material3).
 * See how to convert a Word document to PDF/A using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/wordtopdfa#/material3).

 ## See Also